 Split testing tools and analytics show you if your campaign is working or not, allowing you to quickly make adjustments to improve poor results or to continue with approaches that work.

 Now that you’re convinced of the power of an email, it’s time to take action.
-The following tips will help you get the ball rolling.
+The following tips will help you get the ball rolling, keep new subscribers rolling in, and keep existing users happy in the long term.

 Once you’ve gotten prospective customers to sign up, send them a welcome email that shows them what you have to offer.
 Instead of being too pushy with your sales pitch, try to pull them in by making them feel that they belong to your tribe.

 Once you win over customers, make an effort to retain them.
 You can do this by maintaining an active subscription email campaign that keeps customers interested.
-For example, you can send weekly newsletters that feature stories of how your products are changing the lives of your customers.
-You can also keep subscribers informed of hot tips or trending industry news.
+For example, if you’re selling a skincare subscription box, you can send weekly newsletters that feature stories of how your beauty products are changing the lives of your customers, with user-submitted photos of the biggest success stories.
+You can also keep subscribers informed of hot tips, trending industry news, or recently-launched blog posts.

 It’s not uncommon for subscription businesses to lose customers.
 The overall churn rate in the subscription box industry is 10.54%.
 People opt out of a subscription for a variety of reasons, including changing life circumstances and wanting to try new products and cheaper options.

 But don’t let them go too easily.
 As long as you still have the customer’s email address, you can still tempt them back.
-Use subscription email communication to keep them informed about of your exciting new products.
-You can also offer huge discounts for returning customers.
+Use subscription email communication to keep them informed about your exciting new products.
+You can also offer huge discounts for returning customers and clients.

 Don’t like seeing your customers go?
 Keep them satisfied.
 You can do this by regularly checking in on their experience.
 Solicit feedback and ask your customers about their preferences.
-Simply attach a short questionnaire to your email to get the information you need.
-You can then use the data to improve your services.
+Simply attach a short questionnaire to your email to get the information you need for future personalization initiatives.
+You can then use the data to improve your services and offer more products tailored to your users actual wants.

 Spam emails are annoying.
 Make sure your emails are not just another nuisance customers would rather ignore.
 The following tips can help deliver emails that people simply can’t resist.

 Emailing hundreds of customers is time-consuming.
 Imagine how much worse it would be once your email list includes tens of thousands of contacts.
 Emailing every single one of your subscribers manually would be next to impossible.
-Thankfully, you can rely on automation to get the job done.
+Thankfully, you can rely on automation to get the job done and engage with ease.

 Using automation features, you can send trigger emails or messages that are sent out in response to specific behaviors.
 For example, your platform can automatically send out a confirmation email after a customer makes a purchase.
 You can also send messages in sequences.
 The system can automatically send out an offer email two days after the customer receives a welcome message.

-You can write impressive emails and still receive low open rates if you don’t get your timing right.
+Even if you’re writing impressive emails, you can still expect to receive low open rates if you don’t get your timing right.
 It is important to narrow down the ideal time/day for sending out your emails to increase the chances of customers actually opening them.
 Performing A/B tests or tests that compare results from different variables can help you figure this out.
-MailChimp offers an easy-to-use Send Time Optimization tool for carrying out your A/B tests.
+Mailchimp offers an easy-to-use Send Time Optimization tool for carrying out your A/B tests.

 The last thing you want is for your messages to end up in your customers’ spam folders.
 So, make sure your emails won’t be flagged by spam filters.
 Follow these steps:

 Email marketing for a subscription business is not only effective and inexpensive, but it’s also fun and engaging.
 You can find ways to really get creative with your messaging.
-Plus, you can have a grand time experimenting and testing which approaches work best.
+Plus, you can have a grand time testing which approaches work best.
+That being said, there’s also a host of other strategies you can use in tandem with email marketing, and you should feel confident experimenting with different approaches to maximize your efforts.

-At Subbly, we are dedicated to making the technical part of running your business easy peasy, so you can focus on rocking the subscription e-commerce world with fresh new ideas.
+At Subbly, we are dedicated to making the technical part of running your business easy, so you can focus on rocking the subscription ecommerce world with fresh new ideas.
 Our platform includes automation features designed to help you with email marketing and churn optimization.
 We’ve got effective built-in features to help you acquire and retain customers.
 You can also integrate popular applications like Mailchimp and ManyChat into the Subbly platform.

 Try the platform and see for yourself.
 It’s free for the first 14 days!
 Register here.